jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Dybbuk.md

 RacialMods:
 Languages: Abyssal, Celestial, Common
 SQ:
+SpecialAbilities:
+  Malevolence (Su): >
-SpecialAbilities: Malevolence (Su) Once per round, a dybbuk can merge itself with a creature on the Material Plane.
+    Once per round, a dybbuk can merge itself with a creature on the Material Plane.
 This ability is similar to a magic jar spell (caster level 18th), except that  it does not require a receptacle.
 To use this ability, the dybbuk must be adjacent to the target.
 The target can resist the attack with a successful DC 26 Will save.
 A creature that successfully saves is immune to that same dybbuk's malevolence for 24 hours.
 The save DC is Charisma-based.
+  Pain Touch (Su): >
-Pain Touch (Su) With a successful touch attack, a dybbuk causes painful spasms throughout the target's body, dealing 7d6 points of damage.
+    With a successful touch attack, a dybbuk causes painful spasms throughout the target's body, dealing 7d6 points of damage.
 Creatures that are immune to pain take no damage from this touch.
+  Possess Object (Su): >
-Possess Object (Su) A dybbuk can use its malevolence ability to possess a Large or smaller unattended object, animating it as if using animate objects, except the dybbuk merges with and controls the object as if it were a living creature.
+    A dybbuk can use its malevolence ability to possess a Large or smaller unattended object, animating it as if using animate objects, except the dybbuk merges with and controls the object as if it were a living creature.
 The dybbuk cannot speak or use its other special abilities while possessing the object.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: